 Bragar Eagel & Squire, P.C.
 Reminds Investors That Class Action Lawsuits Have Been Filed Against Signature, Norfolk Southern, and Alphabet and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, April 28, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Signature Bank (OTC: SBNY), Norfolk Southern Corporation (NYSE: NSC), and Alphabet Inc. (NASDAQ: GOOG, GOOGL).
+NEW YORK, April 28, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Signature Bank SBNY, Norfolk Southern Corporation NSC, and Alphabet Inc. GOOG GOOGL))).
 Stockholders have until the deadlines below to petition the court to serve as lead plaintiff.
 Additional information about each case can be found at the link provided.

 Class Period: April 23, 2020 - March 12, 2023